-The Cummings Graduate Institute is committed to providing opportunities for networking and collaboration, real-world learning opportunities, national and global field experiences, so that students can learn from experts in the field of integrated care, no matter where they are located.
-A weekly email compiled and sent from DBH program administration that alerts degree seeking students, non-degree students, and faculty members to upcoming conferences, webinars, events from partner organizations, and national/international conferences, as well as grant opportunities in integrated care.
-DBH program administrators and faculty members identify and host webinars that can be offered by CGI's subject matter experts at no cost to enrolled students, alumni, and faculty members.
+CGI is committed to providing opportunities for networking and collaboration, real-world learning opportunities, national and global field experiences, so that students can learn from experts in the field of integrated care, no matter where they are located.
+Program administration alerts degree seeking students, non-degree students, and faculty members to upcoming conferences, webinars, events from partner organizations, and national/international conferences, as well as grant opportunities in integrated care. program administrators and faculty members identify and host webinars that can be offered by CGI's subject matter experts at no cost to enrolled students, alumni, and faculty members.